Almost 13,000 tonnes of microfibers, equivalent to two rubbish trucks every day, are being released into European marine environments every year.

 Their forensic analysis revealed an average of 114 mg of microfibers were released per kilogram of fabric in each wash load during a standard washing cycle.

-However, the researchers achieved a 30% reduction in the amount of microfibers released when they performed a 30-minute 15?C wash cycle, in comparison to a standard 85-minute 40?C cycle, based on typical domestic laundering.
+However, the researchers achieved a 30% reduction in the amount of microfibers released when they performed a 30-minute 15ºC (59ºF) wash cycle, in comparison to a standard 85-minute 40ºC (104ºF) cycle, based on typical domestic laundering.

 If households changed to cooler, faster washes, they would potentially save 3,813 tonnes of microfibers being released into marine ecosystems in Europe.

-The researchers found even more significant differences when they compared different microfiber release from different types of North American washing machines.
+The researchers found even more significant differences when they compared different microfiber releases from different types of North American washing machines.

-Households in North America and Canada have historically used high volume traditional top loading washing machines with an average 64 liter wash water volume.
+Households in North America and Canada have historically used high-volume traditional top-loading washing machines with an average 64-liter (17-gallon) wash water volume.
 The market is gradually moving to high-efficiency machines which use up to 50% less water and energy per load.